crushten/go_endpoint_cloud/README.md

 ## Todo

-1. Need to add testing for the application.
+1. Need to verify the application is up/running.
-2. Need to verify the application is up/running.
+2. Add pipelines to lint/test/build the application and lint/test terraform files.
-3. Add pipelines to lint/test/build the application and lint/test terraform files.
+3. Improve local dev experience.
-4. Improve local dev experience.
+4. Metrics and log collection should also be setup.